xBlade58/smart-meter-platform-page/specification/1_SystemOverview/Concentrator.md

 # Concentrator

-The Concentrator component acts as an intermediary between individual SmartMeterAdapter attached to smart meters and the optional central cloud system.
-Its primary function is to transmit relevant information to the cloud.
+The Concentrator component acts as an intermediary between individual SmartMeterAdapter attached to SmartMeter's and the optional central cloud system.
+Its primary function is to transmit relevant information to the cloud and concentrate multiple SmartMeterAdapter's if configured.

 ## What is the Component About

-The Concentrator component serves the following purposes:

-- **Data Collection:** Gathers data from multiple smart meters in close proximity to the hardware smart meter.
-- **Cloud Integration:** Transmits collected data and metadata to the central cloud system.

-## Privacy Concerns

-- **Data Segregation:** Ensures data from smart meters is accessible only to the specific household owner, enhancing privacy.
-- **Local Processing:** Utilizes local data analytics and processing, reducing the need to transmit sensitive data to external systems.
-- **Data Minimization:** Minimizes the data sent to the cloud, reducing the risk of privacy breaches:
-  - User defines a custom intervall to merge and send the data (e.g. 1hr means the data collected within one hour is merged and sent to the cloud).
-  - User defines the data that is sent.

-## Security Concerns

-- **Multi-Smart Meter Support:** Supports multiple smart meters on a single edge device, optimizing resource utilization and scalability.
-- **Secure Connections:** Utilizes secure communication protocols to protect connections between SmartMeterAdapter and the edge component.
-- **Authentication and Authorization:** Implements robust authentication and authorization mechanisms to ensure only authorized devices can interact with the edge component.
+The Concentrator component is the element between the SmartMeterAdapter's and the Cloud.
+It can be configured to act as a Concentrator for multiple SmartMeterAdapters.

+### Data Collection

+The Concentrator connects to one or more SmartMeterAdapter components.
+How this connection is established is defined in the section [3_Communication](./../3_Communication/overview.md).
+SmartmeterAdapter components are from the top level view of the concentrator in close proximity to the Concentrator.

+### Provide Data to the Cloud

+Data is not manipulated and provided to the cloud as received from the SmartMeterAdapter component.
+Communication is established as described in the [3_Communication](./../3_Communication/overview.md) section.

+> [!NOTE]
+> In some cases this functionality will be implemented on the same hardware device as the SmartMeterAdapter.
+In this specific case, this Concentrator will only connect to one SmartMeterAdapter.